Verified-Madgod/Myriad-Coin-Ticker/README.md

 # Myriad-Coin-Ticker
-A Ticker for Myriad Coin
+A browser extension that adds a ticker for Myriad Coin

+Works in Firefox and Chrome